Table of Contents_

 WHY IT’S A TOP PICK: Multiple stainless steel options in a powerful over the range model.

-If you have an over the range microwave, you may be looking at these countertop models with a sour face.
+If you have an over-the-range convection microwave, you may be looking at these countertop models with a sour face.
 Don’t worry!
 We have a model for you, too.
 This powerful model has an extra-large 1.9 cubic feet of space, and is compatible with a 3-speed, 400 CFM exhaust fan, which can move a whole lot of air very quickly, making this model ideal for large kitchens.
 It also has a few unique features, including a “Familly Snacks” button and a turntable control button that give you extra customization options.
 However, if you’re worried most about the stainless steel design, you’ll also love the choice between the 2016 an 2017 stainless steel models – both of which look great.

 Price: $116.00 | Watts: 950 | Capacity: 0.8 cubic feet| One-Touch Options: Auto Cook, 60 Seconds, Keep Warm | Power Levels: N/A